Is It Safe to Sunbathe During Pregnancy?

 Sunbathing during pregnancy and blood pressure

 There’s an association between high blood pressure complications during pregnancy and ultraviolet rays.
-In fact, peak exposure to sunlight during the first 3 months of gestation causes complications related to high blood pressure.
+In fact, Exposure to peak sunlight during the first 3 months of gestation is a key factor in causing complications related to high blood pressure.

 However, there are several studies showing that exposure to ultraviolet radiation has positive effects on fetal growth.